fbraem/mqweb/api/index.md

   Only returned when a WebSphere MQ error occurred.

++ `data`

-+ An array or object depending on the WebSphere MQ object type (only returned when no error occurred).
+  An array with objects containing the requested attributes for the WebSphere MQ object type (only returned when no error occurred).
+This is always an array, even when the PCF command responds with only one message.

-Properties of WebSphere MQ objects are always returned with the name as documented in the WebSphere MQ information center.
+Attributes of WebSphere MQ objects are always returned with the name as documented in the WebSphere MQ information center.
 For example: The property of the current queue depth of a queue will have the name `CurrentQDepth`.
 Each property is an object with the following properties: